-This Position Paper is coordinated and written by Tom Boogerd and co-written and supervised by Marieke van Rooij the BMS Research Support Office.
+This Position Paper was coordinated and written by Tom Boogerd and co-written and supervised by Marieke van Rooij of BMS Research Support, with this update again being spearheaded by Tom Boogerd.
 It was shaped through numerous conversations, formal interviews and feedback rounds.
-Joining research section meetings (e.g., the Philosophy section) or other specific events (e.g., talking about Impact Cases at the ETM conference) also contributed greatly to getting faculty-wide input.
+Joining research section meetings (e.g., of the Philosophy section) or other specific events (e.g., talking about Impact Cases at the ETM conference) also contributed greatly to getting faculty-wide input.
 Thank you for that!